Two years ago, Bernie Dalton was a healthy 45-year-old.

 Essence had lost her own father to pancreatic cancer 10 years before, and she knew how much this album would mean to Nicole.
 She was onboard.

-With her connections in the music community, Essence gathered a close-knit group of musicians and producers who volunteered to work on Bernie’s album for free.
+With her connections in the music community, Essence gathered a close-knit group of musicians and producers who volunteered to work on Bernie’s album for.
 But there was one final problem: the studio.

 Renting a recording studio can cost thousands of dollars.
 Essence knew that she needed to find a creative way to rally the community together and make Bernie’s dream a reality.
 So she started a GoFundMe.